GearUp12499-org/limelightCV/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 67 images.
+The dataset includes 448 images.
-Specimens are annotated in Pascal VOC format.
+Samples-specimen are annotated in Tensorflow TFRecord (raccoon) format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 640x640 (Fill (with center crop))

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Randomly crop between 0 and 19 percent of the image
+* Random rotation of between -15 and +15 degrees
+* Random shear of between -10° to +10° horizontally and -10° to +10° vertically
+* Random brigthness adjustment of between -20 and +20 percent
+* Random exposure adjustment of between -9 and +9 percent
+* Random Gaussian blur of between 0 and 0.7 pixels
+* Salt and pepper noise was applied to 0.25 percent of pixels